AdvancedProcessDesigns/StacksOnDemand/demo/ec2/README.md

 3. Install tomcat7
     sudo yum install tomcat7
 4. Run tomcat7 on startup.
-Verify that tomcat7 is running under root in order to allow port 80 to be permitted for tomcat7. chkconfig --add tomcat7 chkconfig tomcat7 on
+Verify that tomcat7 is running under root in order to allow port 80 to be permitted for tomcat7.

+    chkconfig --add tomcat7
+    chkconfig tomcat7 on
-5. If you want the port 80 (default http port) to be used by application, change server.xml config in such way: replace the standard 8080 port of config element
+5. If you want the port 80 (default http port) to be used by application, find server.xml config file in /tomcat7/conf/ folder and replace the standard 8080 port of config element from

     <Connector port="8080" protocol="HTTP/1.1"
                connectionTimeout="20000"